kmclaughlin310/example-code/README.md

 # example-code

-This repository holds example code I have written.
+This repository holds example SQL and Java code I have written.